-- Only supports integer and floating-point types - All vector norms - Only the Frobenius norm for matrices - Code sharing between vector and matrix implementations using @register_jitable. - Norms are implemented using NumPy syntax.
+- Only supports integer and floating-point types - · All vector norms - Only the Frobenius norm for matrices - Code sharing between vector and matrix implementations using @reqister_jitable. - Norms are implemented using NumPy syntax.
 (This is possible because Numba is very aware of NumPy and many functions are supported.)

 So what actually happens here?
-The overload decorator registers a suitable implementation for scipy.linalg. norm in case a call to this is encountered in code that is being JIT-compiled, for example when you decorate your algorithm function with @jit(nopython=True).
-In that case, the function jit_norm will be called with the currently encountered types and will then return either oneD_norm_x in the vector case and two_D_norm_2.
+The overload decorator registers a suitable implementation for scipy.linalg. norm in case a call to this is encountered in code that is being JIT-compiled, for example when you decorate your algorithm function with @jit (nopython=True).
+In that case, the function jit_norm will be called with the currently encountered types and will then return either oneD norm x in the vector case and two D norm 2.